 All users have one 'current' history, which can be thought of as a workspace or a current working directory in bioinformatics terms.
-You current history displayed in the right hand side of the main 'Analyze Data' Galaxy page in what is called the history panel.
+You current history is displayed in the right hand side of the main 'Analyze Data' Galaxy interface in what is called the history panel.

 Users that have registered an account and logged in can have many histories and the history panel allows switching between them and creating new ones.
 This can be useful to organize different analyses.

 Anonymous users (if your Galaxy allows them) are users that have not registered an account.
 Anonymous users are only allowed one history.
 On our main, public Galaxy server, users are encouraged to register and log in with the benefit that they can work on many histories and switch between them.

 Above the current history panel are three buttons: refresh, history options, and 'view all histories'

 - The refresh button will force a reload of the history being viewed.
 This can be helpful if you believe the history interface needs to be updated or is otherwise not working properly.